Students must not pursue any off-campus employment without proper authorization.

 - EAD card

-- Letter from OPT employer verifying position offer, dates of employment/training, location of training activity, supervisor contact information, and any salary/stipend received.
+- Letter from OPT employer verifying position offer, dates of employment/training, location of training activity, supervisor contact information, and any salary/stipend received; original offer letter is acceptable if it includes all of the above information, though a more recent letter from your OPT supervisor confirming employment will also be helpful to carry when traveling.

 - Valid passport